pawankumar94/FlaskBased-toolDevelopment/README.md

 - User Login/Logout Page including session for each user
 - Enabling user to upload documents with certain extensions
 - View Port for the list of files uploaded by user
-- Locally storing the data in-memory using session of each user.
+- Locally storing with uuid the data in-memory using session of each user.
+- Deleting the Folder after a timer of 3600 sec.(1 hour)

+*Make sure to add the dependancies of the paths in cwd when cloning the program